ctf/TEPID-Server/README.md

 * __Clean Web Interface:__ An easy-to-use web interface allows easy management of all the things Tier 1 techs or people operating a print pool would need to do, including changing the status of printers and refunding failed print jobs.
 Additional rights can be delegated to configure the queues themselves.
 * __Easily Deployed Client:__ The TEPID client builds to a JAR, which can be deployed easily enough, but it also uses WIX to build an MSI for easy deployment on Windows systems with Active Directory.
 * __Extra Informational Screensaver:__ The TEPID screensaver displays the time and room of people's print jobs, so if they forgot where it was sent they can look and find out.
 It also displays the statuses of the print queues themselves.
 Check it out!
+* __Selectively Assign Quota:__ You can give users quota in one semester, and they'll keep it and still be able to print even if they don't get it next semester.

 Tepid Server acts as Tepid's REST API to fulfill various requests for the printing service.
 In most cases, this simply means transferring data to and from our [database](#couchdb), but there are other instances (such as login and printing files) where some more extensive processes occur.